molgw/molgw/docs/input_variables.md

 **Description:**

-Number of natural obritals to span the Hilbert space when creating CC4S-compatible files.
+Number of natural orbitals in addition to the fixed `rdm_filtering_mo` when creating CC4S-compatible files.
 Default 0 means skip it.

 ---